lambdacasserole/pontoon/README.md

 * Open up `config.yml` in your favorite text editor.
 * Change `root_path` to the path of the directory containing all your websites.
 * Change `api_key` to a random string at least 12 characters long and keep it secret.
+* Change `id_salt` to a random string at least 12 characters long.
+This is used to generate unique project IDs without giving away information about the directory in which your website resides, so it's best to keep it a secret.

 Next, you should make sure your `www-data` user can run `git` and has an SSH key configured on your server and GitHub account.
 An excellent tutorial for this can be found [here](http://technotes.tumblr.com/post/33867325150/php-hook-script-that-can-git-pull).